mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "And I would surely be imprisoned for it."

-He sighed in frustration burying his eyes in his hand.
+He huffed in frustration burying his face in his hand.
 "Pomri," he replied with pessimism.
 "Even if there is a law against interrupting the assembly, a magistrate would surely look the other way at sentencing."

-"You ever been to Shaki?"
+"You ever been to Shaki?" she asked with a patronizing tone.

 He hesitated, "Why does that matter?"

 "Then you wouldn't understand.
 The whole city would know about it before I could even say a word.
 A magistrate would never back down from something that public."

-"Pomri, trust me. _This can't wait_."
+"Pomri, trust me," he said, gravity in his voice. "_This can't wait_."

+She hesitated for a moment, as if surprised.
 "Look, if you want this so bad, come to Shaki and tell her yourself.
 I'm not getting tossed in the ocean over a message."

 "You're asking me to come to the senate?
 What, so... so I can be the one to do it instead of you?"